 - Electric systems typically heat up quicker than hydronic alternatives, which feature a network of pipes that warm water is streamed through to heat the floor above.

-- Electric UFH also offers rapid installation times.
-'Some products can be installed in under 30 minutes,' says Luciana Kola, marketing manager at Uponor UK (opens in new tab).
+- Another bonus is the rapid installation times of electric underfloor heating.
+'Some products can be installed in under 30 minutes,' says Luciana Kola, marketing manager at Uponor UK.
 'In comparison, water-based systems often take longer to install and require additional time to test the system, the flow and pressure of the water, as well as the time taken to allow the layer of screed to dry before installing the floor finish.'

 - Loose wire systems can be shaped to suit the shape of the room that you’re laying heating in, which is great if you’re working with any tricky dimensions.